eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2020-12-29-Editorjs-x-Angular.md

 ##### Step 3: Define the Editor.js Object Instance

-*Defining the article-editor omponent logic:* Replace the code in `article-editor.component.ts`, with the following code snippet:
+*Defining the article-editor component logic:* Replace the code in `article-editor.component.ts`, with the following code snippet:

 ```ts